mdras52/programming-practice-problems/question-lists.md

 		* Consider this case: '*' as well
 	* You cannot use any Regular Expression or Matching libraries, the core algorithm must be written from ground up

-2.
+2. ## PE2
 	### This problem will test your knowledge on "if-else" statements.
 	* Given an integer NN as input, check the following:

-		If NN is odd, print "Weird".
+		If N is odd, print "Weird".
-		If NN is even and, in between the range of 2 and 5(inclusive), print "Not Weird".
+		If N is even and, in between the range of 2 and 5(inclusive), print "Not Weird".
-		If NN is even and, in between the range of 6 and 20(inclusive), print "Weird".
+		If N is even and, in between the range of 6 and 20(inclusive), print "Weird".
-		If NN is even and N>20N>20, print "Not Weird".
+		If N is even and N>20N>20, print "Not Weird".

 	* Constraints

 		1≤N≤100

-	*The output should not contain the quotes.
+	* The output should not contain the quotes.